 - A thing.
 I’m making this one up, but bear with me.
 A “thing” is a living, breathing POI (“point of interest”) that you can have pop out from an article.
 For example, I played around with 15-second videos for Tout, such as this one about the famous Woody Allen/Diane Keaton bench scene from the film Manhattan.
 That could fit as an add-on of an article on famous movie scenes you can visit in New York City.
 I think “things” are an underutilized, easy-to-make genre of travel videos, and the easiest place to start.

-I’ve dabbled with DIY video for years.
+I’ve dabbled with DIY videos for years.
 Patching up chords between two old VCRs to dub skits or fake lacrosse league shows.
 But I had never taken a course or opened Final Cut Pro when Lonely Planet suggested I do “something viral” with video a few years ago.
-So I grabbed some crayons, some old video footage I had from Saigon, and experimented for about half an hour.
+So I grabbed some crayons, and some old video footage I had from Saigon, and experimented for about half an hour.
 The result was the first “episode” of the “76-Second Travel Show.”

 I didn’t really know what the “show” was at first.
 But after doing a couple more, I found a form to follow as a “series,” which was very helpful for planning more and giving a sense of consistency across a range of videos.